kubernetes-sigs/kubebuilder/docs/book/src/reference/good-practices.md

 <aside class="note">
 <h1> Example of Usage </h1>

-Check out the [Deploy Image Plugin][deploy-image-plugin].
+Check out the [Deploy Image Plugin][deploy-image].
 This plugin allows users to scaffold API/Controllers to deploy and manage an Operand (image) on the cluster following the guidelines and best practices.
 It abstracts the complexities of achieving this goal while allowing users to customize the generated code.

 Therefore, you can check an example of Status Conditional usage by looking at its API(s) scaffolded and code implemented under the Reconciliation into its Controllers.